Unusual Malaysian Drinks You Want To Try

 • Food Trucks

-As a local, some of the Malaysian beverages are still a mystery to me.
+As a local, I still find some Malaysian beverages a mystery.

 Some names of the drinks arouse your curiosity and are intriguing.

-The history behind many of the food and beverages origins is undoubtedly fascinating.
+The history behind many of the food and beverage origins is undoubtedly fascinating.

 As a Malaysian, I will add other lists that will have you clamoring for more tasty treats!

-Is there something that you can order in English that doesn’t need any translation?
+Is there something you can order in English that doesn’t need translation?

 Ice lemon tea – Ice lemon tea!

-If you go to the (Warung) local stalls, the top drinks ordered are not Coffee but a hot milky tea.
+If you go to the local stalls (Warung), the top drinks ordered are not Coffee but hot milky tea.

 The Malaysian drinks are uniquely creative, like Malaysian cuisine.